ory/sdk/clients/client/dart/doc/ProjectApi.md

 # **updateOrganization**
 > Organization updateOrganization(projectId, organizationId, organizationBody)

+Update an Enterprise SSO Organization

-Update a B2B SSO Organization for a project
+Updates an Enterprise SSO Organization in a project by its ID.

 ### Example
 ```dart